MIKELELE001/momentmint/README.md

 # ⚡ MomentMint
-**Autonomous Tipping Agent for Rumble Creators**
+**Autonomous Tipping Agent for Live Creators**

-> Built for Tether Hackathon Galáctica: WDK Edition 1 | Track: 💸 Tipping Bot

 ---

+## Overview

+MomentMint is an AI-powered agent that detects peak moments in live streams and automatically tips creators through a self-custodial Tether WDK wallet — with zero manual input after setup.

+Fans set their rules once.
+The agent does the rest.

+---

 ## The Problem

-Tipping on Rumble is manual.
+Tipping during a livestream is manual and slow.
 By the time a fan reaches for their wallet, the moment is gone.

-Creators miss out on revenue at their most engaging moments.
-Fans forget to tip even when they want to.
+Creators miss revenue at their most engaging moments.
 The emotional impulse and the financial action are disconnected.

-## The Solution

-MomentMint is an AI agent that watches a Rumble livestream and automatically tips the creator the moment something exciting happens — no manual input required.

-A fan sets their rules once:
-- Which creator to watch
-- How much to tip per moment
-- What counts as a moment (chat explosion, milestone, keyword, celebration)
-- Maximum spend per stream

-The agent does the rest — detecting moments, executing tips through a Tether WDK self-custodial wallet, and logging every transaction on-chain.

 ---